Veterans may have a leg up with VA loans when it comes to winning bidding wars in a sellers' market.

 VA mortgages can help eligible borrowers win bidding wars against some conventional borrowers.
 A borrower looking to obtain a conventional loan normally must show he or she can come up with the cash for the down payment before getting the loan.
 Most VA loans can be obtained without a down payment; therefore, the zero-down-payment VA borrower will not have to prove that they have liquid assets to obtain a pre-qualifying letter, and would not usually have to meet this extra qualification.

-In a news release published in March 2011, the National Association of Realtors® (NARS) publicly came forward in opposition to high down payment requirements stating that they can keep many would-be buyers with good credit and income from becoming homeowners.
+In a recent news release, the National Association of Realtors® (NARS) publicly came forward in opposition to high down payment requirements stating that they can keep many would-be buyers with good credit and income from becoming homeowners.
 Agents may consider offers less risky if they don't hinge on the buyer having to prove that they have enough money to cover the down payment.
 Agents frequently advise their clients to take the less risky bid.

 Eligible borrowers who want to know more about leveraging their VA home loan benefits in a sellers' market should contact a direct VA loan officer.